cblopez/nmapthon2/docs/nse_host_port_scripts.rst

         return None

 * NSE scripts that fail their execution do not appear in scan results.
-If you want to emulate this behaviour, your function shoud raise a ``StopExecution`` error.
+If you want to simulate this behaviour, your function shoud raise a ``StopExecution`` error.

 .. code-block:: python